ranja-sarkar/GD/logit/bundle/readme.md

 ---

-# Approaches to finding the parameters or coefficients/weights in logistic regression:
+# Approaches to find the parameters or coefficients/weights in LR

 1. MLE (maximum likelhood estimation)